drinkbird/drinkbird.github.io/_posts/blog/2017-11-26-azure-resiliency-part-1.md

 ---
 layout: post
-title: "Azure Resiliency Patterns - Part 1: The Key Ingredient"
+title: "Azure Resiliency Patterns: The Key Ingredient"
 excerpt: "What do we mean by resiliency, why is it so important for cloud systems, and what is it primarily based upon?"
-permalink: /azure-resiliency-part-1
+permalink: /azure-resiliency
 comments: true
 categories: blog
 featured: true
 image:
   feature: redundancy-cover.jpg
 #  credit: pixabay
+redirect_from:
+  - /azure-resiliency-part-1
 reads:
   - cleanarchitecture
   - domaindrivendesign